Non parametric tests on two independent samples

 - the right-tailed test: H0: P1 - P2 = D and Ha: P1 - P2 > D

-XLSTAT calculates the Wilcoxon Ws statistic which measures the difference in position between the first sample S1 and sample S2 from which D has been subtracted, we combine the values obtained for both samples, then put them in order.
+XLSTAT computes the Wilcoxon Ws statistic, which measures the difference in position between the first sample S1 and the sample S2 from which D was subtracted.
+We combine the values obtained for both samples and then rank them.
 For XLSTAT, the Ws statistic is the sum of the ranks of the first samples.

 E(Ws) = 1/2 n1(N + 1) and V(Ws) = 1/12 n1n2(N + 1)

-The Mann-Whitney U statistic is the sum of the number of pairs (xi, yi) where xi>yi, from among all the possible pairs.
+The Mann-Whitney U statistic is the sum of the number of pairs (xi, yi) where xi>yi, among all possible pairs.
 We show that:

 E(U) = n1n2/2 and V(U) = 1/12 n1n2(N + 1)

-We may observe that the variances of Ws and U are identical.
+We can conclude that the variances of Ws and U are identical.
 In fact, the relationship between U and Ws is: